 Lupfer's professional interests include the role of religion in American politics, public opinion, and political behavior.
-He has conducted academic research on religious elites in U.S. politics, religious interest groups in Washington, and the role of faith in political socialization.
+He has conducted extensive research on religious elites in U.S. politics, religious interest groups in Washington, and the role of faith in political socialization.

 A regular commentator on religion and politics, Lupfer's work has appeared in The Washington Post, The Atlantic, The Daily Beast, Religion & Politics, Commonweal, and other outlets.
-In the summer and fall of 2016, Lupfer wrote a popular blog about the role of faith in the 2016 election for Patheos, a premier online destination for information and commentary from various religious and nonreligious viewpoints.
-The blog continues under the name Capitol & Cathedral.
+In the last presidential cycle, he wrote a popular blog about the role of faith in the 2016 election for Patheos, a premier online destination for information and commentary from various religious and nonreligious viewpoints.
 Lupfer is a contributing editor at Religion News Service, the leading news agency and wire service covering religion, spirituality, and ethics.

 Lupfer lives near Baltimore with his wife and their three young children.

 Please choose whichever image you find most